 Here’s what I’m not.

-Not an RV Interior Designer
+Not an Interior Designer

 Many large-scale RV manufacturers have their own Studio Design team that specializes in mobile and small-space design.
 They’ll create floor plans, choose upholstery, pick cabinet styles, select faucets and hinges, that sort of thing.
 They focus on cosmetics, ergonomics, comfort, and use of space.

 In companies without a dedicated Design Studio, the Design Engineers (like me) will often pick up the slack.
 I’m pretty good at designing floor plan layouts, but my Instagram-worthy decor skills are shaky at best!
+Every once in a while, I’ll brush up own my design skills, and I’ll re-remember the difference between tufting, welting, and quilting.

-Not a Manufacturing Engineer
+Not (Quite) a Manufacturing Engineer

 Manufacturing Engineers are the nuts n’ bolts guys.
 They work with production processes, transforming design ideas into reality.
 They’ll manage CNC machines like water jets, laser cutters, routers, lathes, shears, and sheet metal brakes.
 They’ll manage assembly lines, lamination plants, furniture and upholstery shops, welding shops, etc.

-Some companies make a hard distinction between their Design and Manufacturing/Process Engineers; some don’t.
 I find that the more I know about manufacturing processes, the better of a designer I am!
-An Engineer can never have too much hands-on experience.
+An engineer can never have too much hands-on experience.
+I’ve set up and programmed CNC machinery like 3-axis routers and sheet metal press brakes, which I feel has made me a better overall designer.

-Not an RV Technician
+(Was) Not an RV Technician

 An RV repair technician has an incredible level of RV knowledge that, quite frankly, I’m jealous of.
 I can tell you how an RV absorption fridge operates, and I can do basic troubleshooting, but I don’t have the thousands of hands-on hours that a Master RV Tech has!

 … Do you see how all these positions are necessary?
 An RV isn’t “designed” by one person.
 In fact, the more people that provide feedback, the better the finished product!
+And that includes you, the end user!

 So What’s My Opinion on RV Design Quality?

-I’m sure a few of you have cursed me and my brethren!
+I’m sure a few of you have cursed me and my brethren.
 “Can’t believe what a crummy design this is,” you sputter.
 “What were those engineers thinking?”

 There are a dozen answers to that question.
 Here are a few possibilities:

-- Sometimes, we are wrong.
+- Sometimes, we engineers are wrong.
 Just wrong.
 Plain and simple.
 We thought we designed something that worked, and it didn’t.
 But I take solace in the words of William M. Kelly: “Man is a slow, sloppy and brilliant thinker; the machine is fast, accurate and stupid.”

 - Sometimes, Manufacturing says we can’t add more than 32 seconds of assembly time to Station G, and so we came up with whatever solution would fit within 32 seconds.

 - Sometimes, Sales Dept. insists that a particular feature is necessary.
 So that took precedence and your problem didn’t.
+Again, not our decision.

 - Sometimes, I just don’t have many OEM options.
 Hate your 3-way fridge?
 Don’t blame me; I didn’t design that!
 I don’t like absorption fridges any more than you do, but there are only two major manufacturers – Norcold and Dometic – so my selection is limited.
 RV manufacturers don’t typically design the appliances within the RV.
 We purchase parts from literally hundreds of OEMs.
-I don’t like sewer hoses, either.

 - Sometimes, you see things that we don’t.
 It sounds strange, but you’ve used my products hundreds or thousands of hours more than I have!